Building Specifications in the Event-B Institution: The Semantics in Action: a worked example

 \section{The Semantics in Action: a worked example}

-In order to validate our semantics we developed a tool to take Event-B specifications and generate the corresponding {\iEVT}-specifications, following the definitions given in Section \ref{sec:transsemantics}.
-The tool is called {\EBtoEVT} and takes as input an Event-B specification in the XML format used by {\Rodin}, and generates as output the {\iEVT}-specifications, syntactically sugared in a {\Hets}-like notation. {\EBtoEVT} is written in Haskell \cite{thompson1999haskell}, a choice that allows our code to closely mirror the function definitions, and is compatible with the {\Hets} code-base.
-To illustrate the approach, Figure \ref{fig:source} shows the associated Haskell code snippet of the $\mathbb{F}$ function from Figure \ref{fig:sentrans}.
-The reader need only refer back to the definition of $\mathbb{F}_\Sigma$ in Figure \ref{fig:sentrans} to see their correspondence.
+In order to validate our semantics we developed a tool to take Event-B specifications and generate the corresponding {\iEVT}-specifications, following the definitions given in Section~\ref{sec:transsemantics}.
+The tool is called {\EBtoEVT} and takes as input an Event-B specification in the XML format used by {\Rodin}, and generates as output the {\iEVT}-specifications, syntactically sugared in a {\Hets}-like notation. {\EBtoEVT} is written in Haskell~\cite{thompson1999haskell}, a choice that allows our code to closely mirror the function definitions, and is compatible with the {\Hets} code-base.
+Specifically, \textsc{Hets} facilitates heterogeneous specification and proof using formalisms that have been encoded as institutions.
+To illustrate our approach, Figure~\ref{fig:source} shows the associated Haskell code snippet of the $\mathbb{F}$ function from Figure~\ref{fig:sentrans}.
+The reader need only refer back to the definition of $\mathbb{F}_\Sigma$ in Figure~\ref{fig:sentrans} to see their correspondence.
+Since refinement is central to systems developed using Event-B, we demonstrate how a chain of Event-B refinement steps is captured using our translational semantics.
+We illustrate this via the application of our {\EBtoEVT} tool to the running example in this paper.